Skip to main content

 Historical and Common Uses of ETOH

 Ethanol has also been used as a solvent in the pharmaceutical and cosmetics industries.
 It is employed to dissolve and carry active ingredients in medications, lotions, and perfumes.
-Its volatility and ability to evaporate quickly without leaving residue make it an ideal solvent for many products.
+Its volatility and ability to evaporate quickly without leaving residue make it an optimal solvent for many products.

 ETOH in Medical Contexts

-In healthcare settings, the ETOH medical abbreviation is primarily associated with alcohol consumption and its effects on the body.
+In healthcare settings, the ETOH medical abbreviation is mainly associated with alcohol consumption and its effects on the body.
 It is commonly used in medical documentation and discussions to refer to a patient's alcohol use or blood alcohol level.

 For example, a patient's chart might note "ETOH intoxication" or "ETOH dependence" to describe their condition related to alcohol consumption.